jekyllgrim/ZScript_Basics/Custom_functions.md

 	if (target)
 		return target.health;
 	else
-		return null;
-}
+		return 0; //we have to return something, so let's use 0 as default }
 ```

 This function checks if the actor that called it has a `target`, and if so, returns the amount of health it has.
-If there's no target, it doesn't return anything. (`null` means no data; note that it's *not* the same as 0, it's literally nothing—if you try to print it out, you'll either get nothing or useless garbage data)
+If there's no target, it doesn't return anything.

 Note that you *have to* include a null-check here, as well as cover all possible cases: there has to be a return value for the case where target doesn't exist, that's why we must provide `return null`.
 If we don't, the function won't know what to do.
 (Nothing terrible will happen, GZDoom simply won't start.
 Bad stuff will happen if you skip the null-check, however, since it can cause a VM abort due to a null pointer).